sanglinwei/sanglinwei.github.io/index.md

 ## Recent News

+[May 2025] Received Outstanding Doctoral Dissertation Award and Outstanding Graduate Student Award in Tsinghua University;

 [Apr.
 2025] Distribution Locational Marginal Emission for Carbon Alleviation in Distribution Networks: Formulation, Calculation, and Implication was accepted to IEEE Transactions on Automation Science and Engineering;